MorphometricsGroup/EasyDCP/docs/2_EasyDCP_Analysis.md

 - Parameters of note:

-  - `percentile` located in `base.py, def get_percentile_height():`
+  - `percentile` located in `base.py, class Plant(object), def get_percentile_height():`
     - default `98`.
 This value may be adjusted depending on the quality of the point cloud.
       - `98` should give a near-maximum plant height in most cases.
-For a measurement closer to the maximum plant height (heighest plant point), increase to `99`, `99.5`, etc. Note: A lower-quality point cloud (e.g., produced from an image set with low overlap or resolution, or low settings used by EasyDCP_Creation) may contain some noise points above the true plant top and could cause overestimation bias.
+For a measurement closer to the maximum plant height (highest plant point), increase to `99`, `99.5`, etc. Note: A lower-quality point cloud (e.g., produced from an image set with low overlap or resolution, or low settings used by EasyDCP_Creation) may contain some noise points above the true plant top and could cause overestimation bias.
 Values such as `99.9` are only recommended when point cloud quality is high.
   - Default `eps_points = 10`.
 Higher value may be used if segmentation fails, such as one plant being wrongly divided in two segments.
-Recommend trying 13.
-Higher `eps_points` value may dramatically increase CPU processing time.
+In such case, we recommend trying `12`,`13`,`14`.
+Higher `eps_points` value will increase processing time significantly.

 **Execute your.py file using python , using EasyDCP root folder as working directory:**

-`(easydcp37) C:\Users\Alex\Documents\GitHub\3Dphenotyping>python example\example.py`
+`(easydcp37) C:\Users\Alex\Documents\GitHub\EasyDCP>python example\example.py`

 **TODO: change `example` to `scripts`?**

 Output will be created in working directory.
 A folder will be created for each .ply file processed by EasyDCP.
 It contains several .ply files for classification and segmentation steps.
 Also, a .png file is output per each 'plant' output by segmentation step.
 The .png file contains individual phenotypic traits at a glance:

-- Plant height, percentile-based (average of points above `percentile` parameter, default 98)
+- Plant height, percentile-based (average height of points above `percentile` parameter, default 98)
 - Projected leaf area
 - Ellipse long and short axis
 - Convex hull volume